The Sorghum Midge Tested Scheme

 - DAF and GRDC, on their respective websites.

-Growers are able to use the MR rating as a guide to selecting suitable hybrids at planting (Table 1), and as a tool for calculating threshold limits for crops, permitting more targeted insecticide applications.
+Growers are able to use the MR rating as a guide to selecting suitable hybrids at planting (see Table 1 below), and as a tool for calculating threshold limits for crops, permitting more targeted insecticide applications.
 These threshold limits not only vary with resistance levels but take into account commodity prices and the cost of insecticides.
 They are also calculated using the factor of 1.4 gm of grain destroyed per one egg-laying adult.

 The following formula can be used to determine if midge pressures are high enough to make spraying economical: